-Our common shares are traded on the Toronto Stock Exchange ("TSX") under the symbol "URE" and on the NYSE American ("NYSE American") under the symbol "URG."
-On December 16, 2021, the last reported sale price of our common shares on the NYSE American was \$1.33 per common share and on the TSX was Cdn\$1.69 per common share.
+Our common shares are listed on the NYSE American (the "NYSE American") under the symbol "URG" and on the Toronto Stock Exchange (the "TSX") under the symbol "URE."
+On February 14, 2023, the last reported sale price of our common shares on the NYSE American and the TSX was \$1.25 per share and Cdn\$1.67 per share, respectively.
+There is no established trading market for the warrants and we do not expect a market to develop.
+In addition, we do not intend to list the warrants on any national securities exchange or any other nationally recognized trading system.